What if someone outside your family turned your son or daughter against you?

 “A tie to a parent may be the most important bond in a young adult’s life,” according to family science researchers at the University of Pennsylvania and the University of Texas at Austin (New York Times, May 31, 2012).

-Yet, presently there is nowhere for loving, responsible families to turn when they are attacked from outside — when a family member over the age of 16 is maliciously manipulated and turned against them.
+Yet, presently there is nowhere for loving, responsible families to turn when they are attacked from outside — when a family member is maliciously manipulated and turned against them.

 You can sign the petition online, or download a PDF petition form that you can print and send by regular US mail.